gauntface/web-push-book/src/_content/chapter-02/01-subscribing-a-user.md

 Those are the only subscribe option.

+#### How to Create Application Server Keys

+You can create a public and private set of application server keys by visiting this web site [web-push-codelab.appspot.com](https://web-push-codelab.appspot.com/) or you can use the [web-push](https://github.com/web-push-libs/web-push#command-line) to generate keys by doing the following:

+    $ npm install -g web-push
+    $ web-push generate-vapid-keys

+You only need to create these keys once for your application, just make sure you keep the private key private....yeah I just said that.

+## Permisions and subscribe()

 There is one side effect of calling `subscribe()`.
 If your web app doesn't have permissions for showing notifications at the time of calling `subscribe()`, the browser will request the permissions for you.
 This is useful if your UI works with this flow, but if you want more control (and I think most developers will), stick to the `Notification.requestPermission()` API that we used earlier.

 ## What is a PushSubscription?